YorkCodeDojo/recursion/exercises.md

 ## 2 Lists

-Hint,  you need a data structure which allows you to split up a list into it's HEAD and TAIL.
+For this section you need a data structure which allows you to split up a list into it's HEAD and TAIL.
-For example the list a;b;c;d  has a head of a and a tail of b;c;d
+For example the list a;b;c;d  has a head of 'a' and a tail of 'b;c;d'

 * In F# this is written as x::xs
 * In NodeJS this is written as [head, ...tail]